mcttn22/school-project/README.md

 ```
 make all
 ```
-*Note: This requires the Latexmk library*
+*Note: This requires the Latexmk, pdflatek and Pygments libraries*